top of page

 Cold Formed

-Cold-formed steel structures, crafted exclusively from lighter gauge rolled steel, provide a high strength-to-weight ratio and resilience for lighter loads, with a lifespan suited to moderate/light applications.
-Upfront costs are lower than red iron per square foot due to simpler manufacturing and lighter materials used, with reduced foundation and labor costs.
-Installation is slightly more intensive than red iron buildings, requiring custom cuts and additional connections.
+Cold-formed steel structures, crafted exclusively from lighter gauge rolled steel, provide a high strength-to-weight ratio and resilience for lighter loads and applications.
+They have a lifespan less than red iron but still adequate for moderate/light applications.
+Maintenance is higher than red iron but very manageable.
+Upfront costs are lower than red iron per square foot due to simpler manufacturing, lighter materials used, and reduced foundation slab and footing size.
+They can handle small to medium size openings and can only span width wise 40-50 ft.
+Installation is more intensive than red iron buildings, requiring custom cuts and additional connections.
 Cold-formed steel is protective against mold and fire.
+If you're less concerned with maintenance and lifespan and more concerned about price, while only needing a light to medium duty metal building, cold formed is your building type.

 1